UnixJunkie/bisec-tree/README.md

 ![Bunny](data/stanford_bunny.png?raw=true)

-Figure: the Stanford bunny guillotined by a bisector tree.
+Figure: the Stanford bunny, consisting of 35947 3D points, guillotined by the first layer of a bisector tree.